Kellswork/autocomplete-component/questions.md

 - If you try to return more than one JSX element from a functional component, the app will break.
 To fix it, you can use the `Fragment` or `<></>` syntax.

-## 6. Give 3 examples of the HOC pattern.
+## 6. Give three examples of the HOC pattern.

 **Authentication and Authorization**